akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/onErrorComplete.md

 ## Description

-Allows to complete the stream when an upstream error occur.
+Allows to complete the stream when an upstream error occurs.

 ## Reactive Streams semantics